"Rowan?"

 "King, this is important!"
 The banging continued.
 "Dante and his gang are on their way here."

+But Dante was weak.
+Not just physically — mentally too.
+First, he'd hesitated on an immediate response after Silvic High students got his gang members beaten up in the arena.
 And just when he was going to respond, he'd discarded the option to ambush and decided that storming into Silvic High in broad daylight was the best way to settle the scores.

-The high tier just stood at the door, something more than fear in his eyes.
+The high tier at the door had something more than fear in his eyes.
 Bewilderment.
-It qualified that Zael was a high tier.
-The second strongest high tier in Silvic High.
-But no matter the odds, Dante remained a gang boss.
+It made sense, technically.
+Dante remained a gang boss regardless of anything else.
 His proximity to power was on another level entirely.
+That was enough reason to be scared.

-With that, he closed the door.
+He closed the door.

 [Author's POV]

-"Hey asshole—"
+"Hey, asshole—"

 I met his eyes.
 He stopped talking.